-Batemans is the leading Auction House and Valuers based in Stamford, Lincolnshire.
+Batemans is the leading and highest rated Auction House and Valuers in Stamford, Lincolnshire, and is run by the second generation of the local Bateman family.

 Established in 2001 and members of The Society of Fine Art Auctioneers (SOFAA) we provide auction sales, probate and insurance valuations, house clearance, and private sale services.